burnbright/silverstripe-dev-environment/README.md

 ### Composer commands

-The `./composer` command can be used to run composer commands within the container root.
+The `composer` script can be used to run composer commands within the container root.

-e.g. `./composer install` will install dependencies.
+e.g. from within a site folder, run `../../composer install` will install dependencies.

 ### XDebug